 The filing requirements, and other procedures related to claims and appeals, differ depending on whether you have an "Urgent Care Claim," a "Pre-Service Claim" or a "Post-Service Claim".
 There are special rules if a pre-approved course of treatment is reduced or terminated, or if you want to extend a pre-approved course of treatment.
 Medical benefits claims can be any of the foregoing types of claims.
-On the other hand, claims for Vision benefits are always handled under the Post-Service Claims rules.
+On the other hand, claims for Dental, Vision or Short Term Disability benefits are always handled under the Post-Service Claims rules.